Rejection reason

 Passport Photo Rejected Because Hair Covers the Face

-Hair can cause rejection when it covers important facial features, creates unclear edges around the face, or combines with poor lighting to reduce visibility.
-This page explains what counts as a real problem and how to correct it before another submission.
+Hair can cause rejection when it hides key facial features, weakens the outline of the face, or combines with poor lighting to reduce visibility.
+This page helps users decide whether a quick styling reset is enough or whether the current frame is already too weak to keep.

 Visibility pages work because they solve a specific objection users can immediately understand.